 Today is Text Request’s first birthday!
-It’s been a year since we formally launched, and we couldn’t be more excited (or surprised at how fast the year’s flown by).
+It’s been a year since we launched, and we couldn’t be more excited to share what a tech startup’s first year in business really looks like (or surprised at how fast the year’s flown by).

 Let me stop you right there.
 Here’s what really happens.

 How Startups Start

 You realize there’s a problem, probably something you directly experience.
 Then you try to flip that pain into invention.
 For us, this was realizing you could text every person you know, but you couldn’t text a business!

 Everyone texts for 101 reasons every day, so if you’re a business that needs to communicate with anyone, why wouldn’t you text?

 Your head swells as the potential market for your idea hits 10 figures.
 After mentally planning the layout of your new personal island, you set out to change the world!